WebberZone/top-10/readme.txt

 == Upgrade Notice ==

 = 2.0.4 =
-* Fixed: Bug in tracking code when not using Ajax
+* Fixed: Bug fixes;
+Check the Changelog for more details

 == Changelog ==

 = 2.0.4 =
 * Fixed: Bug in tracking code when not using Ajax
+* Fixed: Bug in admin column did not check for the blog_id

 = 2.0.3 =